Estimation of copulas via Maximum Mean Discrepancy: Implementation and experimental study

 For each type of outliers, and for each $\varepsilon$ in a grid that ranges from $0$ to $0.05$, we repeat $1000$ times the following experiment: the data are i.i.d from the Gaussian copula, the sample size is $n=1000$ and the parameter is calibrated so that $\tau=0.5$.
 Then, an exact proportion $\varepsilon$ of the data is replaced by outliers.
 We report the mean MSE of each estimator in Figure~\ref{FigureGaussOutliers}.

-When there are no outliers, the MLE is the best estimator.
-However, as soon as there is more than 2 or 3 percent of outliers, the MMD estimators become much more reliable.
+When there are no outliers, CML yields the best estimator.
+However, as soon as there is more than 2 or 3 percent of outliers, the MMD estimators become much more reliable when contamination arises from a distribution that significantly differs from the reference Gaussian copula.
 Interestingly, the one based on $h(u)=u$ becomes equivalent to the one based on $h(u)=\Phi^{-1}(u)$ with {\it uniform} outliers, in terms of MSE.